FriendUPCloud/friendup/clients/electron/README.md

 FriendUP Electron Client
 ========================

-The electron client creates a self contained executable for OSX / Linux / Windows that loads FriendUP in it's own window.
+The electron client creates a self contained executable for OSX / Linux / Windows that loads FriendUP in its own window.

 Getting started:
 ----------------